remorses/planetscale-to-supabase/README.md

     - renames the created schema from your Mysql database name to `public` in Postgres
     - enable row level security on all tables to prevent making them accessible to everyone

-## Why not use pgloader directly on the repote Mysql database?
+## Why not use pgloader directly on the remote Mysql database?

 Because Planetscale doesn't let you fetch more than 100000 rows at a time, throwing the error `Row count exceeded 100000`